diegopacheco/diegopacheco-architecture-library/src/concepts/OPLOCKING.md

 - The cost of rolling back transactions is low.
 - High concurrency is desired.

 It's very appealing to just use optimistic locking everywhere.
-However there are scenatios where you should have none.
-For instance, you classical example.
-It's an anti-pattern but happen a lot, React applications on the frontend might not be fully tested and might have many re-renderings causing many requests to be sent to the bbackend.
+However there are scenarios where you should have none.
+For instance, a classical example.
+It's an anti-pattern but happen a lot, React applications on the frontend might not be fully tested and might have many re-renderings causing many requests to be sent to the backend.
 In such scenario optimistic locking can cause a lot of pain and will be unnecessary overhead.
-In such scenario, just do nothing and rely on last write wins strategy or just pig bank on ACID properties.
+In such scenario, just do nothing and rely on last write wins strategy or just piggyback on ACID properties.

-Ofcourse it really dependends on what the application does and the criticallity of the transaction.
+Of course it really depends on what the application does and the criticality of the transaction.
 But the React scenario is not hypothetical, I've seen it happen many times in real life.
 Also if the frontend did not implement a time based debounce mechanism, the user might have a nervous finger and click multiple times on a button causing multiple requests to be sent to the backend.
 In such scenario optimistic locking will just add unnecessary pain and false positives.